How to contribute

 • Consider separating your PR into a (usually larger) non-breaking PR and a (usually smaller) breaking change PR.

 • Use conventional commits to mark breaking changes.
 Adding ! after the scope of a prefix message (e.g. chore!: a breaking change) or adding a BREAKING CHANGE: note to commit messages marks a commit as breaking.
-See
+See examples

 • Signing off commit